PlayStation Architecture

 To start with, the CPU sends geometry data (vertices) to the GPU by filling its internal 64-byte FIFO buffer with commands (up to three).
 These commands may request to GPU to render something, change a setting or manipulate VRAM.

 Essentially, a render command states how and where to draw a primitive.
-The GPU can individually draw lines, rectangles and triangles - the latter is the fundamental ingredient for composing rich 3D models.
+The GPU can draw lines, rectangles and triangles individually - the latter being the fundamental ingredient for constructing rich 3D models.

-Once the geometry is received, clipping is applied to skip operations over unseen polygons (residing outside the camera’s viewport).
+Once the geometry is received, clipping is applied to skip operations on unseen polygons (residing outside the camera’s viewport).

-The location of the primitive is stated with an X/Y coordinate system pointing to the frame buffer.
-The PS1’s GPU employs an integer coordinate model, where each coordinate corresponds to the centre point of a pixel (called sampling point).
+The position of each primitive is defined using an X/Y coordinate system that maps directly to the frame buffer.
+The PS1’s GPU employs an integer coordinate model, in which each coordinate corresponds to the centre point of a pixel (known as sampling point).
 In other words, there are no fractional coordinates.

 Visibility approach